-Use of alliteration "s" is clear in the first line of the poem: Success is counted
+Use of alliteration "s" is clear in the first line of the poem: Success is counted sweetest.
+Alliteration of "d" is visible in the 9th line: As he defeated-dying-

 Affixes-Affixes are visible in the use of words such as count+ed, sweet+est, defeat+ed, dye+ing, forbid+den, strain+s, agon+ized.